paterit/version-checker/README.md

 It will, for each defined component:

 1. Check if there are new versions of your components available

-1. Replace in all files version numbers with the newest one
+2. Replace in all files version numbers to the newest one

-1. Run tests
+3. Run tests

-1. Add and commit changes to git
+4. Add and commit changes to git

 ## Installation